-- state the Council's overall policy and its medium term objectives for procurement (ie the acquisition of goods and services from third parties) and to create a framework for procurement across the authority, which will be monitored to ensure continuous improvement. - ensure that an effective strategic and corporate approach is taken to procurement, which maximises the contribution it makes to achieving the Council's corporate priorities and the Community Strategy, disengagement from The Office of The Deputy Prime Minister (ODPM) Improvement Board and the Councils' overall service improvement mission by 2008 to have: 80% of customers satisfied with its services and 8 out of 10 of its corporate indicators in the top quartile of performance.
-This is generally referred to as "8 x8 by 2008". - recognise the role that procurmenet plays in the area of work force issues, diversity, equality and sustainability.
-In particular the role of local businesses and SMEs to the economy of Rossendale. - give an overview of the Council's existing approach to procurement and compare that with current best practice and where it wants to be in the future - identify the key actions needed to ensure that in the future the Council's approach to procurement meets best practice and the guidelines set by the ODPM National Procurement Strategy and Efficiency Review. - maintain a balanced approach to the differences involved in the commissioning of services at a corporate level to those of procuring goods and services at a departmental level.
+- state the Council's overall policy and its medium term objectives for procurement (ie the acquisition of goods and services from third parties) and to create a framework for procurement across the authority, which will be monitored to ensure continuous improvement. - ensure that an effective strategic and corporate approach is taken to procurement, which maximises the contribution it makes to achieving the Council's corporate priorities, disengagement from The Office of The Deputy Prime Minister (ODPM) Improvement Board and the Councils' overall service improvement mission by 2008 to have: 80% of customers satisfied with its services and 8 out of 10 of its corporate indicators in the top quartile of performance.
+This is generally referred to as "8 x8 by 2008". - give an overview of the Council's existing approach to procurement and compare that with current best practice and where it wants to be in the future - identify the key actions needed to ensure that in the future the Council's approach to procurement meets best practice and the guidelines set by the ODPM National Procurement Strategy and Efficiency Review. - maintain a balanced approach to the differences involved in the commissioning of services at a corporate level to those of procuring goods and services at a departmental level.